-Starting in 2017, Sahlgrenska Science Park will award the Arvid Carlsson Award every year in September.
+Since 2017, Sahlgrenska Science Park awards the Arvid Carlsson Award every year in connection with Park Annual.
 The aim is to pay tribute to innovation, knowledge and competence in conjunction with good entrepreneurship through an award in Nobel Prize winner Arvid Carlsson’s name.

 Who can get the award?

-Entrepreneurs who push forward development for human health and wellbeing.
+Nominated entrepreneurs in life science who drive development for human health and wellbeing.

 What does the prize consist of ?

 In addition to honors and diplomas, the prize consists of a challenge prize as well as participation in an international conference including travel and accommodation.
 Lessons learned from the conference will be described afterwards in conjunction with a lecture for entrepreneurs and companies at Sahlgrenska Science Park.